agda/agda-stdlib/paper/paper.md

 Besides providing common utilities and data structures, `agda-stdlib` is especially necessary compared to standard libraries for traditional languages for two reasons.

-First, Agda is a small, powerful language that omits concepts usually built-in to a language (e.g. numbers, strings).
+First, Agda is a small, powerful language that omits concepts usually built-in to a language (e.g., numbers, strings).
 This reduces compiler complexity, but leaves `agda-stdlib` to define them.

 Second, functions in `agda-stdlib` come with correctness proofs - these require substantial work that should not fall to users.